 As the small two-story Spanish home construction continues, more details emerge.
 A petite, Redland Clay Tile roof has been installed.
 Learn more about this brand of Spanish roofing.

-Scaffolding is now up, and the exterior plasterers are applying the integral color plaster (final coat) to the front facade.
+Scaffolding is now up, and the exterior plasterers are applying the final coat of integral color plaster to the front facade.

-A steel structure was engineered as an important component to building the second story loggia.
-The weight of the roof tiles, and the openness of the covered porch above the bedroom addition underneath it required this structural upgrade.
+A steel frame system was engineered as an important structural component for building the second story loggia.
+It was required for the weight of the roof tiles, and the openness of the covered porch above the bedroom addition underneath it.

 As you design your own small Spanish home, look for additional ways to add classic details and bring authentic Santa Barbara styling into your project.